openvstorage/ovs-documentation/Installation/geoscale.md

 ### Installing the packages
+The below instructions are for Ubuntu.
+For CentOS please check following [instructions](centos.md).
+The latest version of Open vStorage will be installed.
+For instructions to install an older version, please check [here](../olderreleases.md).

 #### Controller nodes
 Execute the next steps in the shell of all Controller nodes:

 -   Add the repo to your sources.
-For older versions please check [here](../olderreleases.md).
     - Latest  Fargo version
 ```
 echo "deb http://apt.openvstorage.org fargo main" > /etc/apt/sources.list.d/ovsaptrepo.list